practicingruby/practicing-ruby-paid/posts/v3/008-criteria-for-disciplined-inheritance.md

 To avoid spoiling the fun of finding and fixing the defects with these examples yourself, I've hidden my explanation of the [problems](https://gist.github.com/15b50f918c88bccd6eac) and [solutions](https://gist.github.com/3f53d4094759c0508e19) on a pair of gists.
 Please spend some time on this exercise before reading the spoilers, as you'll learn a lot more that way!

-A huge hint is that the first problem is based on an issue discussed in [Liskov's paper](http://www.cs.cmu.edu/~wing/publications/LiskovWing94.pdf), and the second and third problems are discussed in an [article about LSP](http://www.objectmentor.com/resources/articles/lsp.pdf ) by Bob Martin.
-However, please note that their solutions are not exactly the most natural fit for Ruby, and so there is still room for some creativity here.
+A huge hint is that the first problem is based on an issue discussed in [Liskov's paper](http://www.cs.cmu.edu/~wing/publications/LiskovWing94.pdf) and the second and third problems are discussed in an [article about LSP](http://www.objectmentor.com/resources/articles/lsp.pdf) by Bob Martin.
+However, please note that their solutions are not exactly the most natural fit for Ruby, so there is still room for some creativity here.

-### Behavioral subtyping vs. duck typing
+### Behavioral subtyping versus duck typing

-Between this article and the topics discussed in [Issue 3.7](http://practicingruby.com/articles/24), this two part series has given a fairly comprehensive view of disciplined inheritance practices for the Ruby programmer.
-However, as I hinted at towards the beginning of this article, there is the somewhat looser concept of duck typing that deserves a mention if we really want to see the whole picture.
+Between this article and the topics discussed in [Issue 3.7](http://practicingruby.com/articles/24), this two-part series offers a fairly comprehensive view of disciplined inheritance practices for the Ruby programmer.
+However, as I hinted toward the beginning of this article, there is the somewhat looser concept of duck typing that deserves a mention if we really want to see the whole picture.

 What duck typing and behavioral subtypes have in common is that both concepts rely on what an object can do rather than what exactly it is.
-Where they differ is that behavioral subtypes seem to be more about the behavior of an entire object while duck typing is about how a given object behaves within a certain context.
+They differ in that behavioral subtypes seem to be more about the behavior of an entire object and duck typing is about how a given object behaves within a certain context.
 Duck typing can be a good deal more flexible than behavioral subtyping in that sense, because typically it involves an object implementing a meaningful response to a single message rather than an entire suite of behaviors.
-You can find a ton of examples of duck typing in use in Ruby, but perhaps the most easy to spot one is the ubiquitous use of the `to_s` method.
+You can find a ton of examples of duck typing in use in Ruby, but perhaps the easiest to spot is the ubiquitous use of the `to_s` method.

 By implementing a `to_s` method in our objects, we are able to indicate to Ruby that our object has a meaningful string representation, which can then be used in a wide range of contexts.
 Among other things, the `to_s` method is automatically called by irb when an `inspect` method is not also provided, called by the `Kernel#puts` method on whatever object you pass to it, and called automatically on the result of any expression executed via string interpolation.
-Implementing a meaningful `to_s` method is not exactly a form of behavioral subtyping, but is still a very useful form of code sharing.
-[Issue 1.14](http://blog.rubybestpractices.com/posts/gregory/046-issue-14-duck-typing.html) and [Issue 1.15](http://blog.rubybestpractices.com/posts/gregory/047-issue-15-duck-typing-2.html) cover duck typing in great detail, but this single example is enough to point out the merits of this technique and how much more simple it is than the topics discussed in this article.
+Implementing a meaningful `to_s` method is not exactly a form of behavioral subtyping but is still a very useful form of code sharing.
+[Issue 1.14](http://blog.rubybestpractices.com/posts/gregory/046-issue-14-duck-typing.html) and [Issue 1.15](http://blog.rubybestpractices.com/posts/gregory/047-issue-15-duck-typing-2.html) cover duck typing in great detail, but this single example is enough to point out the merits of this technique and how much simpler it is than the topics discussed in this article.

 ### Reflections

-A true challenge for any practicing Rubyist is to find a balance between the free-wheeling culture of Ruby development and the more rigorous approaches of our predecessors.
-Disciplined inheritance techniques will make our lives easier, and knowing what a behavioral subtype is and how to design one will be sure to come in handy on any moderately complex project.
+A true challenge for any practicing Rubyist is finding a balance between the free-wheeling culture of Ruby development and the more rigorous approaches of our predecessors.
+Disciplined inheritance techniques will make our lives easier, and knowing what a behavioral subtype is and how to design one will surely come in handy on any moderately complex project.
 However, we should keep our eyes trained on how these issues relate to maintainability, understandability, and changeability rather than obsessing about how they can lead us to mathematically pure designs.

-I think there is room for another article on the practical applications of these ideas, in which I might talk about applying some design-by-contract concepts to Ruby programs, or how to develop shared unit tests which make it easier to test for compatibility when implementing subtypes.
-But I don't plan to work on that immediately, so for now we can sort out those issues via comments on this article.
+I think there is room for another article on the practical applications of these ideas, in which I might talk about applying some design-by-contract concepts to Ruby programs or how to develop shared unit tests that make it easier to test for compatibility when implementing subtypes.
+But I don't plan to work on that article immediately, so for now we can sort out those issues via comments on this article.
 If you have any suggestions for how to tie these ideas back to real problems, or questions on how to apply them to the things you've been working on, please share your thoughts.